ThematoSoup/THA-Hooks-Interface/README.txt

 3. Click 'Install Now'
 4. Activate the plugin on the Plugin dashboard

-or

-1. Download the plugin from this page
-2. Unzip the folder
-3. Upload the contents of the unzipped folder to /wp-content/plugins/ directory
-4. Activate the plugin on the Plugin dashboard

 = Uploading in WordPress Dashboard =

 1. Navigate to the 'Add New' in the plugins dashboard